ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 ### 17.1 Admin Tool Restriction

 Admin tools are protected by superuser/admin-role checks. `Admin Users` is the source of truth for full administrator access and automatically syncs members to `is_staff=True` and `is_superuser=True`.
 Staff status alone is not treated as a separate admin role.
-Direct user permission checkboxes do not grant Django Admin access.
+Direct user permission checkboxes do not grant Django Admin access by themselves.

 Non-admin users receive 404 responses for admin-only main-site tools to reduce route discovery usefulness.
 The Django admin login path is hidden; admins should sign in through the normal login flow and then open `/admin/`.

-### 17.2 Admin Network Restriction
+### 17.2 Admin Network and Step-Up MFA Restriction

 The deployment can restrict Django Admin access by source IP/CIDR, such as a VPN or internal subnet.
 A correct username/password is not enough if the request source is outside the allowed admin CIDR range.

+Django Admin also uses an admin step-up MFA gate.
+A user must first complete normal login/MFA, then pass the admin gate before entering `/admin/`.
+The admin gate has its own idle timeout so returning to admin after the timeout requires MFA again.

-### 17.3 Main Admin Tools
+### 17.3 Main Admin and Management Tools

-Admin tools include:
+Admin/management tools include:

 - Clean stray upload files.
-- Bulk import/export articles.
+- Bulk import/export articles, including public/internal article data.
+- Manage public pending articles and pending updates.
-- Manage pending articles and pending updates.
+- Manage internal pending articles and pending updates.
-- Review suggested articles.
+- Review suggested articles in the correct visibility scope.
 - Scan and manage orphan articles.
 - Configure site settings such as article count per page, log retention, session timeout, and authentication lockout policy stages.
 - Manage user roles, account type/source recovery, and direct content-permission add-ons.
-- View authentication activity logs through Django admin.
+- View authentication activity logs through Django Admin.
-- View general activity logs through Django admin.
+- View general activity logs through Django Admin.
-- View upload audit records through Django admin.
+- View upload audit records through Django Admin.

 ### 17.4 Group and User Permission Management